 - Protect the speaker, making it less susceptible to the electromagnetic interference

 Let’s consider methods of achieving both of these strategies.

 Eliminating Electromagnetic Interference

-However, it could be difficult to keep all your devices apart, especially if your speaker and your phone are both a part of your job or hobby.
+However, it could be difficult to keep all your devices apart, especially if your speaker and phone are both a part of your job or hobby.
 You might need to use your phone and speakers simultaneously.

 If you can’t turn your phone off or position it away from the speakers, then the issue of electromagnetic interference will remain.

 The second option is to ensure that the speaker is as isolated from EMI as possible.